AltaraceO/fullstack_bootcamp-fbi_api/README.md

 ### `Technologies and techniques implemented`

-- All **HTML** and **CSS** features are my own.
-Used media queries to make sure that the site is responsive.

-- Used **CRUD** in order to create, read, update, and delete new users, as well as update their search history.
+- Used **CRUD** operations in order to create, read, update, and delete new users, as well as update their search history.
 All the information was maintained in the MockAPI object for each unique user.

 - Used **React Routes** and **Links** for navigation between pages